Jordan is an amazing country, I never expected to see so much diverse beauty in this Middle-Eastern country.

 That is why, I would only go for a small, good quality tour, this time you would actually be able to enjoy your vacation.

 If you don’t have 8 days, I would go for this one.
-It does exactly what I described in the post, just that you don’t need to think about accommodation and transportation.
+It does exactly what I described in the post in 4 days.
+Again, you don’t need to think about accommodation and transportation.

 If you have just 3 nights (I am sorry in this case!), this is the tour of all the highlights of Jordan.